-People with disabilities face discrimination and prejudice in a variety of forms, be it the obstruction of an access route, the misuse of special facilities, or even just being stared at because we look weird.
-However what many don’t realise is that there is actually a lot of judgemental behaviour displayed by people with different disabilities towards each other, and it is just as insensitive and intrusive as any other kind of judgement.
+Disabled people face discrimination and prejudice in a variety of forms, be it the obstruction of an access route, the misuse of special facilities, or even just being stared at because we look weird.
+However what many don’t realise is that there is actually a lot of judgemental behaviour displayed by people who have different disabilities towards each other, and it is just as insensitive and intrusive as any other kind of judgement.
 I am as guilty as any other when it comes to this kind of prejudice, and will freely admit that I frequently compare my disability to others’ conditions in a distinctly negative manner.
 Despite this I still think I have a right to say that this sort of behaviour is unhelpful, perhaps even hindering the progression of those with disabilities within society, and the troubling trend needs to stop.

 There are two main scenarios in which the type of judgement I speak of arises.

 Firstly the disability benefits that people receive to pay for special equipment and transport are often a cause for jealousy between those with disabilities.
 I know of people who are far more able-bodied than myself receiving much larger sums of money, and I know people who make me look like an utter wimp receiving far less.
 I also know that people of roughly the same capabilities as myself can receive drastically different sums of money.
 Sometimes people may have hidden aspects of their disability that may increase the need for support behind closed doors that the rest of us cannot see.
 Naturally this causes some upsets; ideally the amount of money given out should reflect the severity of the disability and the amount of help needed, but since so many people are involved in the process of awarding such benefits, who’s opinions, experiences, and budgets will vary widely, these financial discrepancies occur.